ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  The version of DMARC being used is "DMARC1" ("v=DMARC1;")

-*  Receivers should not alter how they treat these messages because of this DMARC policy record ("p=none")
+*  Mail Receivers should not alter how they treat these messages because of this DMARC policy record ("p=none")

 *  Aggregate feedback reports should be sent via email to the address